 The differences in the personality type of Minangkabau and Batak fathers can be observed from the personality characteristics of Minangkabau ethnicity in terms of decision making with strong determination and as well as as the ability to survive in a new environment.
 According to Navis cited in Suciati, Minangkabau people have a high motivation to live continuously in the achievement of glory, intelligence and wealth so that the Minangkabau people tend to be more courageous and open.
-35 Minangkabau man ibarat abu di atas tunggul (like ash on a stum), if a wind blows, the wind will bring the ashes fly.
-So too, the Minangkabau man will go merantan (leave his hometown to make better living) because there really is no place for him in Rumah Gadang (familiy house).
-Children from Minangkabau descendants tend to be brave because they are educated to be independent with their tradition of merantan.
-36 As a result of adopting a matrilineal family system, Minangkabau ethnicity do have a nuclear family in marriage because each husband or wife remains a member of their respective lineage.
-The notion of a nuclear family consisting of mothers, fathers and children as a separate unit does not exist in the Minangkabau social structure because they are centered on a stronger maternal lineage system.
+Minangkabau man ibarat abu di atas tunggul (like ash on a stum), if a wind blows, the wind will bring the ashes to fly.
+So too, the Minangkabau man will go merantau (leave his hometown to make a better living) because there is no place for him in Rumah Gadang (family house).
+Children from Minangkabau descendants tend to be brave because they are educated to be independent with their tradition of merantau.
+46 As a result of adopting a matrilineal family system, Minangkabau ethnicity does have a nuclear family in marriage because each husband or wife remains a member of their respective lineage.
+The notion of a nuclear family consisting of mothers, fathers and children as a separate unit does not exist in the Minangkabau social structure because they are centred on a stronger maternal lineage system.
 As a result, children are considered as members of the maternal families and always attach more to their mother and her family members.
-This situation weaken the ties or estrange fathers' role in the household as well as their power

-16 35 Suciati, Rina., Ivan Muhammad Agung, Perbedaan Ekspresi Emosi pada Orang Batak, Jawa, Melayu dan Minangkabaru", Jurnal Psikologi, Vol.12, No. 2, 2017, p.
-105 in regulating their family.
-The existence of the gap between paternal family and children can be seen when a man does polygamy visit his children less often.
+This situation weakens the ties or estranges fathers' role in the household as well as their power in regulating their family.
+The existence of the gap between the paternal family and children can be seen when a man does polygamy visit his children less often.
 The bond of fathers and children decreases when divorce occurs making them rarely meet their children.
-Eventually, the children do not know their father, do not his the role of a father in the family, and become distant with him.37
+Eventually, the children do not know their father, do not his the role of a father in the family and become distant with him.

-The same characteristics are also seen in Batak ethinicty who are more likely to be expressive.
+The same characteristics are also seen in Batak ethnicity who are more likely to be expressive.
 Batak people are known for their physical and verbal openness, spontaneity, and aggressiveness.
 The personality of the Batak people is known for its tenacity, style of speaking loud, brave, and decisive.
-These things basically form from the values of Batak culture which have been adhered to and delivered from generation to generation, dalihan na tolu, meaning three-legged furnace, if one leg is damaged then it cannot be used anymore because it is not balanced.
-In addition, in expressing emotions in the form of behavior, words or facial expressions Batak people are adjusted them to strong or weak extent of those emotions.
+These things form from the values of Batak culture which have been adhered to and delivered from generation to generation, dalihan na tolu, meaning three-legged furnace, if one leg is damaged then it cannot be used anymore because it is not balanced.
+In addition, in expressing emotions in the form of behaviour, words or facial expressions Batak people have adjusted them to the strong or weak extent of those emotions.
 They neither exaggerate them nor sugarcoat them.